 Discover how we work and which services we offer to companies in North and South:

 A crucial selection point for the growth programmes is that they can be embedded into the local context.
 Exchange does not only look for relevant experience from the Belgian business world, but also wants to involve relevant local partners from the start onwards.
 On the one hand because specific local expertise is invaluable and guarantees in-depth and concrete knowledge sharing.
 On the other hand, to ensure that knowledge is also shared within the local context, so that as many players as possible in the region benefit from the development of the growth programme.

 Exchange consciously choses for private companies.
 The mission of Exchange explicitly fits within two of the focus point of the international Sustainable Development Goals (SDGs): SDG 8 'Decent work and economic growth' and SDG 17 'Partnerships for the goals'.
 Within these two goals the importance of the private sector is underlined.

 Specifically, Exchange wants to set up a partnership with a Belgian company for every African entrepreneur within a growth programme.
 Exchange uses its network in the entrepreneurial world and acts as a facilitator between African and Belgian companies.

 Since 2018, Exchange has opted for focus.
-Focus on five countries in Sub-Saharan Africa.
+Focus on eight countries in (primarily Sub-Saharan) Africa.
 And focus on five well-considered sectors. chosing for focus means chosing for specialization and sustainable partnerships.

 In 2018, Exchange resolutely chose for a new strategy.
 We no longer opt for 'all round' but for 'focus' on a few countries and sectors.